OlympusDAO-Education/Documentation/using-the-website/bonds/README.md

 Go to the [Bonds page](https://app.olympusdao.finance/#/bonds).
 ![](../../.gitbook/assets/claimable-bonds.png)
-You can then select whether you want the payout to be in sOHM or in gOHM, and claim all vested bonds in one click or claim each bond individually if you prefer.
+You can then select whether you want the payout to be in sOHM or in gOHM, and claim all vested bonds in one click or each bond individually if you prefer.

 ## Reading the Info